-Transferring your license is free and you can work up to a month (30 days) while your application is being processed.
+Transferring your license does not cost anything and you can work up to a month (30 days) while your application is being processed.
 If charges of neglect/abuse are discovered, your application will not be approved by the registry.

 CNA Renewal in Montana

 In Montana renewal of your license is required every two years (24 months) and there is no fee required for it.
 Your application for renewal must be completed at least a month (30 days) before the expiration date; there is no grace period.
 You will also need to provide proof of paid-for employment in the past 24 months.

 When your status is updated a verification can be printed online.